iainctduncan/scheme-for-max-docs/source/building.rst

 If you want to experiment further with S7, you can download the S7 source directly from CCRMA.
-It comes with a lot of examples of using S7 with C. If you want to add features to Scheme-For-Max, you'll probably want to do this.
+It comes with a lot of examples of using S7 with C. If you want to add features to Scheme For Max, you'll probably want to do this.
 But all we need for simple compilation is **s7.c**, **s7.h**, and an empty **mus-config.h**.

-The C Code is ugly right now, I know.
-We'll be refatoring and cleaning it up after I get the Max automated test package working nicely, promise!

 I will happily improve these instructions with feedback, and add a section on VisualStudio if someone can help there.
 If you get a build going off the instructions, please let me know on the Google Group so I know someone has managed.
+If you need help, post there too.